ibm-cloud-docs/discovery/using.md

 1. On the **Your data** screen, choose the collection that contains the {{site.data.keyword.IBM_notm}} Press Releases.

-1. Click **Query this collection**.
-The **My data insights** screen will display some of the insights Watson discovered in your enriched documents.
+1. Click **View insights about your data**.
+The **My data insights** screen displays some of the insights Watson discovered in your enriched documents.
 You can review them to get an overview of the insights in this collection.

-    -  **Top keywords** displays the most important topics in your documents, discovered by the Keyword Extraction enrichment.
     -  **General sentiments** displays the percentage breakdown of documents tagged as positive, neutral, and negative discovered by the Sentiment Analysis enrichment.
     -  **Top entities** displays persons, places, and organizations discovered in your documents by the Entity Extraction enrichment.
     -  **Content hierarchy** displays the hierarchical taxonomies discovered in your documents by the Category Classification enrichment.